gitmathub/dasilva-surfcamp-11ty/src/pages/en/prices/camping.md

 partial: camping
 ---

-### No Glam

-## Just Camping
+## No Glamping/ Just Camping

+For the smart savers, we also have the option of camping.
+It will be cheapest if you bring your own tent, but you can also rent tents from us.
+We also offer parking spaces for mobile homes or caravans.

-In your own tent from 10 € per person per night
+* Overnight stay in your own tent, mobile home or caravan: € 10 per person / night
+* Parking fee for mobile homes or caravans: € 10 per night (including electricity)

-Without tent add.
-10 € tent rental per night
+* Tent rental: 10 € per tent / night (for 1-2 people)

-In your own camper/ van 10 € parking fee per camper per day (incl. electricity) add.
-10 EUR per day/ person for the use of bath and kitchen facilities, as well as daily breakfast buffet and 2x BBQ per week (for stays from 7 days).
+* All prices include shared use of bathroom and communal kitchen. (check out our corona safty rules)
+* Breakfast buffet and BBQ are NOT included in the price.